 Factors Affecting the Value of a Personal Injury Case

-• Insurance Coverage Limits: The insurance coverage limits of the at-fault party can impact the amount of compensation you receive.
+Insurance coverage limits of the at-fault party can also impact the amount of compensation you receive.
 If the liable party has low insurance limits, it may be challenging to recover the full amount of your damages, especially in severe cases.
-Understanding these limits can help set realistic expectations for your case.

 How to Calculate the Value of Your Personal Injury Case